Log in to access forms

 Use this form if a U.S. licensed attorney has been appointed, you are the appointed attorney, and you must now change your email or physical address or provide your bar information.

-In addition, a U.S.-licensed attorney may use the form to remove his or her information from the current attorney and correspondence fields when the power of attorney has ended, such as when the relevant mark has registered or there has been a change in ownership of the mark.
+In addition, a U.S.-licensed attorney may use the form to remove their information from the current attorney and correspondence fields when the power of attorney has ended, such as when the relevant mark has registered or there has been a change in ownership of the mark.

 Changing the attorney’s email address will change the correspondence address that the Office will use for formal communication.